All-Optical Brillouin Random number Generator: Spontaneous transitions between the stable solutions

 \section{Spontaneous transitions between the stable solutions}

 To quantify the transition probability between the two states induced by thermal noise, the system of Eqns.~(\ref{eq:2})-(\ref{eq:5}) was numerically simulated using Kloeden-Platen-Schurz algorithm \cite{breuer}.
-The simulation gives the time dependencies of each mode (Figure~\ref{fig:2}(a)), from which the probability density function (PDF) can be derived.
-When there are transitions between two states, the probability density function has two maxima, one of which corresponds to the system being in a non-generating state, and the other to the system being in a generating state [Figure~\ref{fig:2}(b)].
+The simulation gives the time dependencies of each mode (Fig.~\ref{fig:2}(a)), from which the probability density function (PDF) can be derived.
+When there are transitions between two states, the probability density function has two maxima, one of which corresponds to the system being in a non-generating state, and the other to the system being in a generating state Fig.~\ref{fig:2}(b).
 Using numerical integration, we can find a cumulative distribution function (CDF).
 The probability of the generating state is calculating from CDF.
 Using the cumulative distribution function, we calculate the probabilities of being in the generating, $p_g$, and non-generating, $p_{ng}$, states.
-By calculating the cumulative distribution function for different values of the pump amplitude, one can find the value of $\Omega_1$ at which the probabilities of being in non-generating and generating states are equal to each other ($p_{ng} = p_{g}$) [Figure~\ref{fig:3}].
-With our parameters, the corresponding value is $\Omega_1 = 7.83 \cdot 10^{-1}\Omega_{th}$ [Figure~\ref{fig:3}].
-From the temporal dynamics of the system [Figure~\ref{fig:2}(a)], we can determine the average lifetimes of the system in the non-generating and generating states for different pump wave amplitudes [Figure~\ref{fig:3}(b)].
+By calculating the cumulative distribution function for different values of the pump amplitude, one can find the value of $\Omega_1$ at which the probabilities of being in non-generating and generating states are equal to each other ($p_{ng} = p_{g}$) Fig.~\ref{fig:3}.
+With our parameters, the corresponding value is $\Omega_1 = 7.83 \cdot 10^{-1}\Omega_{th}$ Fig.~\ref{fig:3}.
+From the temporal dynamics of the system Fig.~\ref{fig:2}(a), we can determine the average lifetimes of the system in the non-generating and generating states for different pump wave amplitudes Fig.~\ref{fig:3}(b).
 Hereinafter, $\tau_{g}$ is the average lifetime of the generating state, $\tau_{ng}$ is the average lifetime of the non-generating state.
 As expected, the lifetimes in the states are equal to each other when $p_{ng} = p_{g}$.

 In the work \cite{thresh_control}, it has been demonstrated that the low-intensity seed wave can be used to control the stability and generation threshold of an optomechanical system operating in the hard excitation mode.
-Our numerical calculations show that using the seed wave allows for precise tuning of the probabilities $p_{ng}$ and $p_g$ [Figure~\ref{fig:4}] and control the average lifetimes of both states ($\tau_{ng}$, $\tau_{g}$) [Figure~\ref{fig:5}].
+Our numerical calculations show that using the seed wave allows for precise tuning of the probabilities $p_{ng}$ and $p_g$ Fig.~\ref{fig:4} and control the average lifetimes of both states ($\tau_{ng}$, $\tau_{g}$) Fig.~\ref{fig:5}.